Cheapest Car Insurance in Colorado for 2026

 Cheapest Car Insurance by City in Colorado

 American National is cheapest in all 10 analyzed Colorado cities.
-Aurora is the most expensive at $98 a month, and Fort Collins is the cheapest at $71 a month, a $27 a month ($324 a year) gap.
-Aurora is Colorado's second-largest city and part of the dense Denver metro, with higher traffic density and accident claims.
-Fort Collins is a university city in northern Colorado with lower congestion and different driving patterns.
+Aurora is the most expensive city at $98 a month and Fort Collins is the cheapest at $71 a month, a $27 a month ($324 a year) gap.
+Aurora is Colorado's second-largest city and part of the dense Denver metro, with higher traffic density and accident claim volume driving rates up.

-Denver ($91 a month) falls between the two, with a dense urban core offset by newer street infrastructure.
-The Denver suburbs (Arvada ($84), Thornton ($84), Westminster ($82) and Centennial ($81)) cluster within $3 of each other.
+Denver ($91 a month) falls between Aurora and Fort Collins, with a dense urban core offset by newer street infrastructure.
+The Denver suburbs, including Arvada ($84), Thornton ($84), Westminster ($82) and Centennial ($81), cluster within $3 of each other.
 Compare car insurance options to verify whether city-level differences hold for a specific ZIP code.

 Arvada